Total Nonstop Action Wrestling: Impact! and Xplosion in Universal Studios (2004–2013)

 From June 2004 to March 2013, TNA programming was taped at Universal Studios Florida's Soundstage 21 in Orlando, Florida.
 The Soundstages at Universal were dubbed the "Impact Zone" by the company.
-Pay-per-views were also broadcast from that location until October 2006, when Bound for Glory emanated from the Compuware Arena in Plymouth, Michigan.
+Pay-per-views were also broadcast from that location until October 2006, when Bound for Glory emanated from the Compuware Arena in Plymouth, Michigan and was booked by the Detroit-based horrorcore hip-hop duo, the Insane Clown Posse.
 Initially, TNA worked with Hermie Sadler's United Wrestling Federation in 2005 to create house shows.
 TNA permitted the usage of the ring and for championships to be defended at these events.
 TNA started running independent house shows on March 17, 2006.

-They would continue to work with United Wrestling Federation and promote independent shows at the same time, until 2007.
+TNA continued to work with the UWF and promote independent shows at the same time, until 2007.
 In 2007, TNA first toured Europe, hosting two shows at Porto and Lisbon in Portugal with APW Wrestling.
 In 2008, TNA wrestlers appeared at Wrestle Kingdom II in Japan.
 Later on in 2008, TNA conducted its first tour of England, with most shows selling out.
 The promotion first toured Germany, Scotland and Ireland in 2009, France, Wales and the United Arab Emirates in 2010 and Belgium in 2012.
 In August 2007, live-events coordinator Craig Jenkins stated that TNA intended to stage eight pay-per-views and 96 house shows outside Orlando, Florida, in 2008.
 In 2009, during their United Kingdom tour, a house show at Wembley Arena in London broke TNA's attendance records.
 On July 2, 2010, MCU Park hosted a live TNA house show, which also broke the TNA domestic attendance record at the time and is currently the most attended live TNA house show in the United States, with a capacity crowd of 5,550.